santi1s/Big-Data/Big-Data/Welcome.md

-# Welcome to Azure Big Data and Analytics Team.
 ## If you are supporting one or more of below technologies then this is the right place to look in to.